Quantum references: Complements

 \section{Complements}

-When we think of a register $F$ as region in memory, it makes sense to consider the complement~$\compl F$ of~$F$, namely everything in the memory that is not contained in $F$.
-A priori, there is no reason to assume that in a general register category, $\compl F$ is definable in a meaningful way, or that it constitutes a register.
-However, we will see that by requiring some additional axioms in a register category, we get a well-defined notion of complements.
-In particular, quantum registers have complements, see \autoref{sec:qregs.complements}.
-(We suspect classical registers have complements, too, but we have not investigated that case.)
+When we think of a reference $F$ as region in memory, it makes sense to consider the complement~$\compl F$ of~$F$, namely everything in the memory that is not contained in $F$.
+A priori, there is no reason to assume that in a general reference category, $\compl F$ is definable in a meaningful way, or that it constitutes a reference.
+However, we will see that by requiring some additional axioms in a reference category, we get a well-defined notion of complements.
+In particular, quantum references have complements, see \autoref{sec:qregs.complements}.
+(We suspect classical references have complements, too, but we have not investigated that case.)